 As for the technical assessment, the STAC commended the ITER Organization and the ITER Domestic Agencies on significant progress made.

 As for the technical assessment, the Science and Technology Advisory Committee (STAC) commended the ITER Organization and the ITER Domestic Agencies on significant progress made, especially in the manufacturing of ITER magnets.
-More than 350 tons (73,000 km) of niobium-tin (Nb3Sn) strand for the toroidal field conductor have been produced so far, corresponding to approximately 75 percent of total amount needed.
-Also, approximately 65 tons of poloidal field conductor strand (25 percent of supply) have been produced.
+More than 350 tonnes (73,000 km) of niobium-tin (Nb3Sn) strand for the toroidal field conductor have been produced so far, corresponding to approximately 75 percent of total amount needed.
+Also, approximately 65 tonnes of poloidal field conductor strand (25 percent of supply) have been produced.

 The STAC noted that—with the exception of the poloidal field coils—there are currently no new major delays in the critical path due to magnets.
 The STAC further complimented the ITER Organization's comprehensive report on remote handling and the good progress that has been made in developing a strategy for the installation, maintenance and potential repair of the first wall and the divertor.

 "Take pride in what you have accomplished so far," and, "Work in cooperation with others as team," were the final comments from Bob Iotti and Ranjay Sharan respectively.